-In a domain name exmaple.com, the section that comes after the domain name is a subdirectory.
-In example.com/blog/, example.com is the domain name, and /blog/ is a subdirectory.
+In a domain name like example.com, the section that comes after the domain name is a subdirectory.
+For instance, in example.com/blog/, ‘example.com’ is the domain name, and ‘/blog/’ is the subdirectory.

 Subdirectories are considered best for SEO, as they build the E-A-T score of the website and pass higher authority PageRank under the same domain.
 But at the same time, the following are limitations of subfolders:

-- The overall design of your website will remain the same,
+- The overall design of your website may remain the same across all subfolders.

 Subdomain vs. Subfolders, which one is better for SEO?

-When you create a subfolder example.com/blog for the blog section, it may be possible that e-commerce pages have thin content and reduce the overall SEO of your blog.
-And if your e-commerce page is adequately optimized, then you can use the same method to enhance the SEO of the website.
+If you opt for a subfolder (example.com/blog) for the blog section, it’s possible that the e-commerce pages, if they have thin content, could negatively impact the overall SEO of your blog.
+However, if your e-commerce pages are well-optimized, using a subfolder could enhance the SEO of your entire website.

 When to use a subdomain?

-Search engines treat subdomains as different domains and different properties.
-This point makes clear that each subdomain holds a separate authority.
-But, you can pass that authority by interlinking subdomains.
+Search engines treat subdomains as separate domains and properties.
+This means that each subdomain has its own authority, although you can pass authority between them through interlinking.

 - Security Solution: When you create multiple sections under an e-commerce website, there may be a risk of attack on the whole website.
-An e-commerce website may contain debit or credit card details and other personal details of users.
+An e-commerce website may contain users’ debit or credit card details and other personal details.